Kazungula, Zimbabwe

-Kazungula is a small border post settlement in Matabeleland North, Zimbabwe close to Botswana, Namibia and Zambia.
-Just to the west is the Botswana border village of Kazungula, from where there is a bridge for vehicles across the Zambezi River to the town in Zambia also called Kazungula.
+Kazungula is a Zimbabwean port of entry in Matabeleland North, close to the country's quadripoint with Botswana, Namibia, and Zambia.
+Just to the west is the Botswana border town of Kazungula, from where there is a bridge for vehicles to cross the Zambezi River to the town in Zambia that is also named Kazungula.
 Kazungula is linked by a tarred road to Victoria Falls, 70 km east.
+It is the third busiest port of entry in Zimbabwe, with the Zimbabwe National Statistics Agency reporting 44,750 visitors passing through in 2024.